-Stock-based compensation expense for employees was \$31.7 million for the three months ended October 29, 2022, and \$32.3 million for the three months ended October 30, 2021.
-Stock-based compensation expense is included in selling, general, and administrative expenses in our condensed consolidated statements of operations and comprehensive income.
+Stock-based compensation expense for options and RSUs granted to employees was \$21.1 million and \$41.0 million for the three and six months ended January 27, 2024, and \$25.3 million and \$56.4 million for the three and six months ended January 28, 2023.
+Stock-based compensation expense is included in selling, general, and administrative expenses in the condensed consolidated statements of operations and comprehensive loss.

-As of October 29, 2022, the total unrecognized compensation expense related to unvested options and RSUs, net of estimated forfeitures, was \$243.3 million, which we expect to recognize over an estimated weighted average period of 2.4 years.
+As of January 27, 2024, the total unrecognized compensation expense related to unvested options and RSUs, net of estimated forfeitures, was \$96.5 million, which we expect to recognize over an estimated weighted average period of 1.8 years.
+The weighted-average grant date fair value of options granted during the six months ended January 27, 2024, was \$2.51 per share.
+The weighted-average grant date fair value of options granted during the six months ended January 28, 2023, was \$2.42 per share.

 We record stock-based compensation of stock options granted to employees by estimating the fair value of stock-based awards using the Black-Scholes option pricing model and amortizing the fair value of the stock-based awards granted over the applicable vesting period of the awards on a straight-line basis.
-During the three months ended October 29, 2022, and October 30, 2021, there were no options granted to employees.
+The fair value of stock options granted to employees was estimated at the grant date using the Black-Scholes option-pricing model with the following assumptions: